tinuwalther/PSXiDiag/README.md

-# PsMwaDiagram
+# PSXiDiag

-PsMwaDiagram builds Diagrams with PowerShell and save it as Markdown-, HTML- or as CSV-File for Draw.IO.
+PSXiDiag builds VMware ESXiHost Inventory Diagrams with PowerShell and save it as Markdown-, HTML- or as CSV-File for Draw.IO.

  - [Markdown Class Diagram](#markdown-class-diagram)
  - [HTML Class Diagram](#html-class-diagram)